Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed Gravitational Waves and Galaxy Surveys: Introduction

 In this work, we propose an alternative method to measure cosmological parameters with doubly lensed GW events, associating with images of the strong lensing systems observed by large-scale galaxy surveys.
-The latest survey performed by the Euclid satellite is expected to discover about 75,000 strong lensing systems \citep{Euclid:2025}, and the Legacy Survey of Space and Time (LSST) to be carried out by the Vera C. Rubin Observatory is also expected to detect about 70,000 strong lensing systems \citep{Shajib:2024yft}.
+The latest survey performed by the Euclid satellite is expected to discover about 75,000 strong lensing systems \cite{Euclid:2025}, and the Legacy Survey of Space and Time (LSST) to be carried out by the Vera C. Rubin Observatory is also expected to detect about 70,000 strong lensing systems \cite{Shajib:2024yft}.
 The database of these strongly lensed galaxies can provide a precise map to identify the host galaxies of strongly lensed GW events.
 Using the Singular Isothermal Sphere (SIS) lens model, one can infer the Einstein radius $\theta_E$ from the angles between the two images of the source galaxy and the lens galaxy in a strong-lensing system.
-In addition to $\theta_E$, with the redshifts of the lens and the source galaxy, we can estimate $H_0$ using time-delay cosmography with strongly lensed GW signals, as well as dark energy or cosmological modified gravity effects described by the $(\Xi_0,n)$ parameterization or the Horndeski-class parameterization \citep{Belgacem:2018lbp,LISACosmologyWorkingGroup:2019mwx,Lagos:2019kds,Mukherjee:2020mha,Finke:2021aom,Leyde:2022orh,Chen:2023wpj}.
+In addition to $\theta_E$, with the redshifts of the lens and the source galaxy, we can estimate $H_0$ using time-delay cosmography with strongly lensed GW signals, as well as dark energy or cosmological modified gravity effects described by the $(\Xi_0,n)$ parameterization or the Horndeski-class parameterization \cite{Belgacem:2018lbp,LISACosmologyWorkingGroup:2019mwx,Lagos:2019kds,Mukherjee:2020mha,Finke:2021aom,Mancarella:2021ecn,Leyde:2022orh,Chen:2023wpj,Narola:2023viz,Lin:2024pkr}.
 Apart from this, the luminosity distance of the GW event and the redshift of the source galaxy can provide a standard siren measurement of the cosmological parameters jointly with time-delay cosmography.
-The main uncertainty of the time-delay cosmography comes from the impact parameter $y$, which can be jointly estimated from the two lensed GW signals.
+The main uncertainty of time-delay cosmography with the SIS model comes from the impact parameter $y$, which can be jointly estimated from the two images of lensed GW signals.
+However, there exists a caveat that degeneracies between lens parameters and cosmology could occur when not considering more complex lens models for possible missing images, which requires more careful consideration for precision cosmology.

 The structure of this paper is listed as followed.
 Section \ref{sec:theory} introduces the theoretical framework of strong lensing with the SIS model, cosmology models, and modified GW propagation.
 Section \ref{sec:method} describes our method to infer constraints on cosmological parameters.
 Section \ref{sec:simulation} presents the mock data simulation we perform to obtain the cosmological constraints, and the inference results are shown in Section \ref{sec:results}.
 Finally, we summarize our work in Section \ref{sec:conclusion}.